 In his opening remarks, Lt Gen Kheder stressed that civilians are directly affected by the consequences of armed conflict in the region, and that respect for international humanitarian law is key in order to ensure the protection and dignity of civilians.

-‘The meeting aims to be a platform for the exchange of ideas and the promotion of best practices by States to uphold adherence to the proportionality rule, a cornerstone of IHL’, said Mr. Alibi.
+"The meeting aims to be a platform for the exchange of ideas and the promotion of best practices by States to uphold adherence to the proportionality rule, a cornerstone of IHL," said Mr Alibi.

 The organization of this meeting is timely as the region continues to witness armed conflicts, mainly in Syria, Iraq and Yemen.
-The humanitarian consequences of these conflicts continues to have devastating effects on civilian populations, their homes, and the critical infrastructure that sustains them.
+The humanitarian consequences of these conflicts continue to have devastating effects on civilian populations, their homes, and the critical infrastructure that sustains them.